developer-zebra/developer-zebra-site/src/ehs/2-4/guide/settings/index.md

 ------

 ### Applications

 Specifies the applications and/or browser links to be displayed to users while EHS is in User Mode.
-An optional activity parameter permits an app activity to be invoked when the app starts up. <b>Some apps require an activity to be specified in order to launch</b>.
+An optional activity parameter permits an app activity to be invoked when the app starts up. <b>Some apps will not launch unless the app package _and an activity_ are specified</b>.

 When specifying links, the package and activity parameters can be used to launch the URL with a specific app, such as Mozilla Mobile browser.
 If no activity is specified, EHS will launch the link using the default browser.